Using Parameters of Skills via ARON

 In the Skills.Manager, you can now find the parameters that you have defined and their default values.
 You can change a parameter's value by double-clicking on it.

-Passing the parameters to the core
+Passing the Parameters to the Core

 Ok, then let's do something with these parameters now!
 Go back to your editor and open the skills/UseParameters.cpp.
 If you look at the main function you can see it has an argument named in of type SpecializedMainInput.
 SpecializedMainInput has an attribute parameters, which corresponds to the aron object of the type you defined in the UseParametersParams.xml.
 So now we need to take these parameters and get them to our core.
 A good way of doing this, while ensuring that the core can still be used without unnecessarily many dependencies, is to have all these parameters as properties of the core and then overwrite these with the parameters.